spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-merchant-portal-agent-assist-feature.md

 {% info_block warningBox "Verification" %}

-After finishing the entire integration, ensure the following:
-* You have a new Back-office user with the credentials specified in `UserConfig::getInstallerUsers()` which can login to both Back-office and to Merchant Portal as Agent.
+The created Back Office user with the credentials specified in `UserConfig::getInstallerUsers()` can log into the Back Office and Merchant Portal as an agent.

 {% endinfo_block %}

 ### Set up database schema and transfer objects

 1. Apply database changes and generate entity and transfer changes: